FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-03-time-zone-support.md

     Not specified by JDBC, would mirror decision 4, but possibly more ambiguous.

     If there is demand, we can always add it in later.

+9. Automatically set `set time zone bind legacy` from Java 7.

+    This would automatically provide support, but having to execute Java version dependent statements on connect will introduce some complexity, in addition Java 7 is end-of-life, so we don't want to spend too much time on it.

+    See also accepted option 7.

 ## Consequences